How to Play Sudoku

 Guessing

 Often the above techniques are enough to finish the sudoku, as is the case with this sudoku.
-In very difficult sudokus, you may get to a point where you can no longer logically deduce any more digits.
+In some sudokus, you may get to a point where you can no longer logically deduce any more digits.
 When you get to this point, it is necessary to pick a cell that you have reduced to two possibilities.
-Choose one of the possibilities and work it out.
+Choose one of the possibilities and work it out (you may want to mark all of the changes you make with a color so you can undo them if your guess was wrong).
 If you have picked the wrong one, you will eventually end up with a contradiction - that is, to continue you will need to place two of the same digit in a row, column, or box in the sudoku.
 You can then go back and know that the other possibility was the correct one.
 If, on the other hand, everything works out, then you have picked the correct number for that cell and you have finished the sudoku.
+All of our sudokus that require guessing are graded "Near Impossible."
+Any sudoku with a grade other than Near Impossible is solvable using the above techniques.